the Caravan Project

 *Caravan Project Italia, led by Gypsy Caravan dancer, Cinzia Di Cioccio, Gypsy Caravan Master Teacher, based in Milan, Italy…

-*and the new Caravan Project UK, led by Gypsy C dancer and Master Teacher, Deidre Macdonald, with dancers Wendy Hughes, Angela Noble, and Catherine Taylor
+*and Caravan Project UK, led by Gypsy C dancer and Master Teacher, Deidre Macdonald, with dancers Wendy Hughes, Angela Noble, and Catherine Taylor

 * and CP Australia with Nina Martinez, CP Florida, with Sherry Coffey, CP Mexico with Walky Ardaat in Mexico City, New Zealand with Christine Haviland, CP New England with Angie Neylan Wimmer, and more to be announced…